 Earlier, there were recommendations from Apple to package your videos using a 10 sec segment duration (the EXTINF) value, but, this is being seen less & less today.
 Content providers are increasingly reducing the segment duration to 4 seconds and 6 seconds and there are primarily a couple of reasons for this:-

 - startup delay / join-time / latency is reduced: Apple has a requirement on the player side that it must buffer up to 3 segments before the playback can begin.
 What does this mean practically?
-If you have encoded at 5 mbps, then each second of video “costs” 5 MB.
-Then, if you have packaged at a segment duration of 10 seconds and you need to buffer 3 segments, then you are looking at downloading 150 MB (5 mbps * 10 seconds * 3 segments) of video even before playback can begin.
+If you have encoded at 5 mbps, then each second of video “costs” 5 Mbits.
+Then, if you have packaged at a segment duration of 10 seconds and you need to buffer 3 segments, then you are looking at downloading 150 Mbits (5 mbps * 10 seconds * 3 segments) or 18.75 MB of video even before playback can begin.